syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-windows.md

 N> If the `DocumentPath` property value is not provided, the SfPdfViewer component will be rendered without loading the PDF document.
 The users can then use the open option from the toolbar to browse and open the PDF as required.

-## Run the PDF Viewer in Blazor MAUI in windows
+## Run the SfPdfViewer in Blazor MAUI in windows

 Run the sample in Windows Machine mode and it will run Blazor MAUI in windows

 ![Run Windows machine](images/windows-machine.png)

-Upon successfully launching the application, the PDF Viewer will seamlessly render the specified PDF document within its interface.
+Upon successfully launching the application, the SfPdfViewer will seamlessly render the specified PDF document within its interface.

 ![Blazor SfPdfViewer Component](images/blazor-pdfviewer.png)